 - 1 lbs dried soybeans (2 1/2 cups)

 - Cover the soybeans with water and soak for 12 -18 hours, even if you use the dry method for dehulling (see above).

-- Drain the beans and gently pat them dry with a towel, then allow them to cool to just below body temperature.
+- Drain the soybeans and gently pat them dry with a towel, then allow them to cool to just below body temperature.

-- Mix the vinegar with the beans (to lower the pH so that unwanted bacteria won’t grow).
+- Mix in the vinegar (to lower the pH so that unwanted bacteria won’t grow.)

 - Sprinkle on the tempeh starter and mix well so that the beans are evenly covered by the spores.